chrisjpalmer/word_search_system_grpc/README.md

 ```

 #### Commit Rules
-- If you are removing fields from the protocol buffers, this is a breaking change and you must increase the major version number.
-- If you are adding fields only, you may increase the minor version number.
-- If you are changing a dependency to do with grpc, you must increase the patch version number.
+Someone should establish some versioning rules about when to change major, minor and patch values based on what changes in the protocol implementation.
+For instance, removing fields is quite serious so that should probably be a breaking change.
+However adding fields might be a minor change.